MustafaBioS/Taskmanage/README.md

 # todolist
-a django to do list !!
+a django to do list !! made with django, html and css. added a few stuff !!